nodetool-ai/nodetool/docs/nodes/nodetool/dataframe.md

 - **dataframe**: The input dataframe.
 (DataframeRef)
 - **template**: The template for the string representation.
 Each column can be referenced by {column_name}. (str)

+## FromList

+Convert list of values to dataframe.

+Use cases:
+- Transform list data into structured dataframe
+- Prepare list data for analysis or visualization
+- Convert API responses to dataframe format

+**Tags:** list, dataframe, convert

+- **values**: List of values to be converted, each value will be a row. (list)
+- **columns**: Comma separated list of column names (str)

 ## ImportCSVData